Angelmmiguel/pretty_routes/README.md

 ## Install

-Add this to the development group in your Gemfile:
+Add this to the development group in your `Gemfile`:

 ```ruby
 group :development do